 African Hope Leaning Centre came into existence in the Spring of 1998.
 The need for education for Sudanese refugee children and other members of the displaced community was great.
 Many factors contributed to the need including the economic situation of the African families and their general lack of acceptance and access to services in the Egyptian community.
 Their lack of legally recognized papers also exacerbated their status.
-Members of MCC worked to establish a learning centre that gave a basic Christian- based education.
+Members of Maadi Community Church (MCC) worked to establish a learning centre that gave a basic Christian- based education.
 The centre grew to a level that catered for around 500 children from KG2 through to Grade 12, and a lunch was provided each day for both staff and students to support them nutritionally.
 Health care was also set up with visits from a local doctor once a week to the school and with a yearly health check of all children.
 It was aimed to employ qualified staff from the African Community to help there to be longer sustainability and also to provide employment within the Refugee group.
 This presented issues in quality teaching due to low salaries and a lack of available qualified staff.
-The school expanded to where it currently caters for students and staff from North and South Sudan, Congo, Eritrea, Ethiopia, Uganda, Cameroon, Ghana, Somalia and Nigeria.
+Over its long life African Hope Learning Centre has catered to students and staff from over 14 different African nations to include: North and South Sudan, Congo, Eritrea, Ethiopia, Uganda, Cameroon, Ghana, Somalia and Nigeria.

-Recently the school has moved to a central location with both Primary and High School running off the one campus in two shifts.
+In 2011, the school moved to its current location with both Primary and Secondary School running out of one campus in two shifts.
 To try and encourage a better learning environment, classes have been capped at a maximum of 25 in each class.
 This has meant that the numbers of students is now around 450 though many more have applied to join the school and are on a waiting list.
-The school has implemented a new curriculum, moving away from the Sudanese curriculum which was causing many issues in the school its lack of professionalism.
-The new curriculum is a web based program and the school has aimed to improve student outcomes with new teaching methodologies to go with the new curriculum.
-This again has been a challenge with the current teaching staff but progress is being made.
-Administratively things are becoming more centrally based through technology in an effort to make it more sustainable.
-Challenges continue but we are making progress.